Brexit battle looms as UK lawmakers attack May’s ‘Plan B’

 DECISION TIME

-“I have a terrible sense of deja vu,” EU spokesman Margaritis Schinas said Tuesday, before using the words of the Spice Girls to send a message to British politicians.
+“I have a terrible sense of deja vu,” Schinas said, before using the words of the Spice Girls to send a message to British politicians.

 “We expect the U.K. to tell us what they want, what they really, really want,” he said.